Mo-Dualle/budget-management/README.md

 project Description

-Projector is a Node.js-based application designed to manage budgets efficiently.
+budget manager is a Node.js-based system designed to manage budgets efficiently.
 The system enables users to add, update, delete, and track their budgets, providing a seamless and structured workflow.